-All software taught on courses is available on the departmental servers.
+All software taught on courses is either freely available open-source software, University site licenced software (available for download via https://register.it.ox.ac.uk) or available on the departmental servers.
 Students will be given instructions on how to access this software as part of the IT induction during Induction Week.

 Students should also install the software on their own personal laptops, which will require that the laptop meet some minimum specifications.
-Most modern laptops should work with the software used on the course, but as a guideline, you should have a laptop capable of running Windows 10/11 and/or currently-supported versions of OSX/Linux distros.
+Most modern laptops should work with the software used on the course, but as a guideline, you should have a laptop capable of running Windows 10/11 and/or currently supported versions of OSX/Linux distros.